 Some July tips are as follows – parking can be a nightmare during the summer and Tuesdays are often the worst as it is when the cruise docks in Hilo and heads to the park.
 Try to avoid the park then if cruises are in operation.

 If you’re on a mission to hike the Kilauea Iki Trail, a 4-mile famous hike in the park, be sure to start early around 7am and be done by around 10am.
-In addition, Kahuku is rarely crowded and open from Wednesday until Sundays.
+In addition, Kahuku is rarely crowded and open from Wednesday until Sunday.
 It is worth a stop.

 Visiting Hawaii Volcanoes National Park in July is worth it if you avoid peak hours (10am until 3pm) and since the park is open 24 hours a day, it should be no problem!
+It is easily one of the best day trips from Hilo!

 Channel Islands National Park